Crypto Theft Surges by 80 Percent in First Seven Months of 2024

 Losses from cryptocurrency thefts have surged in the first half of the year as hackers once again focused on exploiting centralized exchanges “with greater frequency,” according to a report from blockchain analysis firm Chainalysis.

-Last month, blockchain intelligence company TRM Labs revealed that theft from crypto hacks and exploits had surged in 2024.
+In a July 5 statement, blockchain intelligence company TRM Labs revealed that theft from crypto hacks and exploits had surged in 2024.
 TRM could not identify any fundamental changes in the security of the cryptocurrency ecosystem that could explain the big jump.

-“Much of the change in the value compromised is attributable to rising asset prices,” it said.
+“Much of the change in the value compromised is attributable to rising asset prices,” it stated.
 “For example, the price of bitcoin has increased from an average price of $26,141 in the first seven months of 2023 to an average price of $60,091 this year through July, an increase of 130 percent.”

 The average value of stolen funds per incident was found to have increased by nearly 80 percent to $10.6 million.